Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/React_uses_a_declarative_way_to_manipulate_the_UI.md

 ==With React, you won’t modify the UI from code directly== like you use to do with Vanilla JavaScript.
 For example, you won’t write commands like “disable the button”, “enable the button”, “show the success message”, etc. Instead, you will ==describe the UI you want to see for the different visual states of your component (“initial state”, “typing state”, “success state”), and then trigger the state changes in response to user input==.

 ==React uses a **declarative way to manipulate the UI**.
-Instead of manipulating individual pieces of the UI directly, you **describe the different states that your component can be in**, and switch between them in response to the user input==.
+Instead of manipulating individual pieces of the UI directly, you **describe the different states that your component can be in**, and switch between them in response to the user actions or computer actions (http events)==.

 You will learn: